-The Investment Adviser also engaged directly with companies on environmental and social issues material to the sustainability of returns.
-The investment process is focused on understanding the long-term viability of a company's returns on operating capital and engagement with management plays a vital role in this.
+The Investment Adviser also engaged directly with companies on environmental and social issues material to the sustainability of returns on operating capital.
+The investment process is focused on understanding the long-term sustainability of a company's returns on operating capital and engagement with companies plays a vital role in this.
 It informs the Investment Adviser whether management can maintain these returns while growing the business over the long term.
-This includes direct engagement with companies and boards on financially material ESG risks and opportunities.
+This includes direct engagement with companies on potentially financially material ESG risks and opportunities.